ckhope777/Product-Sales-SQL-Analysis/README.md

 **3.Visualization & Reporting**
  - SQL query outputs were visualized (e.g., bar charts, line graphs).
  - Final insights summarized into a Quarterly Business Report with actionable recommendations.
+ - Visualisation was achieved by using python and jupyter notebook environment

 ## Results & Insights ##
  - Customers: